Cicco History, Family Crest & Coats of Arms

 The surname Cicco was first found in Piedmont (Italian: Piemonte, Piedmontese and Occitan: Piemont.)
 Earliest records date back to the year 1112, when Pompeo Cicala was a valiant soldier in the city of Genoa.

-Important Dates for the Cicco family
+Early History of the Cicco family

 This web page shows only a small excerpt of our Cicco research.
 Another 26 words (2 lines of text) covering the years 1493, 1673, 1686, 1623, 1751, 1780 and 1804 are included under the topic Early Cicco History in all our PDF Extended History products and printed products wherever possible.